zenOSmosis/phantom-core/README.md

   - Implement default auto-bind support to PhantomCore classes and derivatives (can be disabled by setting hasAutomaticBindings to false in constructor options)
   - Implement PhantomServiceCore and PhantomServiceManager servicing
   - Remove deep-merging of PhantomCore options and promote to a separate utility (deepMerge lives on its own)
-  - Add registerShutdownHandler (and included function stack support)
+  - Implement FunctionStack, which manages an arbitrary stack of functions
+  - Implement registerShutdownHandler (via FunctionStack), which manages a stack functions to be run when a PhantomCore instance is destructing
   - Implement PhantomCollection iterator (i.e. [...collection] retrieves all collection children).
 NOTE: After a collection is destructed, it can no longer be iterated, and attempts to do so throw a TypeError.
 This functionality may change in the future.
   - Implement PhantomState & PhantomSerializedState